qkitgroup/qkit/README.md

-# qkit
+# Qkit
 Qkit framework -- an extension to qtlab written in python

 ### Features:
-  * a collection of ipython notebooks for measurement and data anaysis tasks
+  * a collection of ipython notebooks for measurement and data anaysis tasks.
-  * hdf5 based data storage of 1,2 and 3 dimensional data, including a viewer for 1 and 2 dimensional data
+  * hdf5 based data storage of 1,2 and 3 dimensional data, including a viewer for 1 and 2 dimensional data.
   * classes for data fitting, e.g. of microwave resonator data.
 This includes also a robust circle fit algorithm.
   * extended and maintained drivers for various low frequency and microwave electronics.
-  * large parts of the framework can be used independently of qtlab
+  * large parts of the framework can be used independently of qtlab.

 ### Platform:
   The qkit framework has been tested under windows and with limits under macos x and linux.